oracleNetworkProtocol/plugchain/docs/features/nft.md

 -_Metadata_: The structure that contains asset-specific data

--_Metadata URL_: When metadata is stored off-chain, this URL indicates its storage location
+-_Metadata URI_: When metadata is stored off-chain, this URI indicates its storage location

 ## [Open functions and usage](../cli-client/nft.md)